Can I Keep COBRA When My New Employer Offers Health Insurance?

-- Enrolling in an employer-sponsored health plan through a full-time job.
+- Enroll in an employer-sponsored health plan through a full-time job.

-- Purchasing a qualified health plan in the health insurance marketplace.
+- Purchase a qualified health plan via the health insurance marketplace.

-Under the Affordable Care Act, businesses who employ 50 or more fulltime workers must provide health insurance to 95% of their employees. with 50 or more full-time employees (or the equivalent in part-time employees) must provide health insurance to 95% of their full-time employees.
-Those that do not face penalties from the IRS.
+Under the Affordable Care Act, businesses that employ 50 or more full-time workers must provide health insurance to 95% of their employees. with 50 or more full-time employees (or the equivalent in part-time employees) must provide health insurance to 95% of their full-time employees.
+Those that do not comply with the law face may face penalties from the IRS.